Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/The Distaff/The Distaff.md

 ## [[Evocations]] of the Distaff

 The Distaff’s silk is spun from the weapon’s [[Essence]].
 Its threads move almost as an extension of the Exalt’s will, coming together in intricate patterns and assuming any imaginable color without needle or loom.
 It is an exceptional tool for [[Craft]] actions involving weaving and related areas of specialty (Exalted, p.
 580).
 The Distaff’s threads cling to its wielder’s wrist so that the blade may not be wrested away.
-The wielder gains +1 Parry against Disarm gambits, and their difficulty increases by 1.
+The wielder gains +1 [[Defense|Parry]] against Disarm gambits, and their difficulty increases by 1.